TBF-RnD/alpha/README.md

 - remote control
 - touchpad
 - one/two signal input
+- type with mouse
+- eyetracker
+- VR finger tracking
 - audio note
+- make use of rhytm /  timing

 ### Application / Use cases
 - people with disabilities